-Downpours and thunderstorms are expected to continue during the week, seeing many parts of the UK suffer from flash flooding.
+Downpours are expected to continue during the week, seeing many parts of the UK suffer from flash flooding.

 Transport disruption, drainage and damage to homes and businesses can be expected, with the ground so hard and dry the water can’t be absorbed and therefore draining straight off.